 In short, there’s not much to complain about with the BAR: it does its job simply and well.

 The Bluetooth Audio Receiver with NFC is a wholly capable doodad.
 It justifies its relatively high cost through flexibility of inputs, supporting high quality Bluetooth streaming and ease of use.
-While cheaper options are available that do largely the same thing, if you’re willing to spend a little extra you’ll definitely receive a better product as a result.
+While [amazon text=cheaper options&asin=B009OBCAW2] are available that do largely the same thing, if you’re willing to spend a little extra you’ll definitely receive a better product as a result.
 If you have a beautiful set of speakers or a Hi-Fi system sitting around that you don’t use because it’s not convenient, this is the ideal solution.

 - Quick and easy to install and use